mzazon/awesome-cloud-projects/aws/iam-access-control/iam-access-control.md

    echo "✅ Applied resource-based policy to S3 bucket"
    ```

    The resource-based policy provides defense-in-depth security by enforcing requirements at the bucket level regardless of the requesting principal's identity-based policies.
-This dual-layer approach ensures that encryption and metadata requirements are met while denying insecure transport, creating comprehensive data protection.
+This dual-layer approach ensures that encryption and metadata requirements are met while denying insecure transport, creating comprehensive data protection that aligns with AWS Well-Architected security principles.

 7. **Create Session-Based Access Control Policy**:

-   Session-based controls limit the duration and scope of temporary credentials.
-These policies are particularly useful for automated systems and cross-account access scenarios.
+   Session-based controls limit the duration and scope of temporary credentials, implementing AWS security best practices for temporary access management.
+These policies are particularly useful for automated systems and cross-account access scenarios where credential lifecycle management is critical.

    ```bash
    # Create policy with session duration and name constraints